Decoding Blockchain Network Congestion

 What causes congestion on the Bitcoin network?

-Bitcoin network congestion occurs when the volume of transactions waiting to be confirmed surpasses the network's capacity to process them in a timely manner.
-This is a direct result of the blockchain's fixed block size and block creation time, creating a competitive market where transactions with higher fees are prioritized for inclusion in the next block.
+Bitcoin network congestion occurs when the volume of transactions surpasses the network's limited processing capacity, which is constrained by a fixed block size and a ten-minute block creation interval.
+This bottleneck during periods of high demand creates a backlog of unconfirmed transactions and drives up fees as users compete for inclusion in the next block.

 How does Bitcoin handle network congestion?